‘Young And Restless’ Spoilers: Bella’s Paternity Secret Creates Chaos For Chloe?

 According to Soap Opera Spy, Bella’s paternity is only one of many secrets Chloe is holding on to right now.
 Young and Restless spoilers tease that when her best friend, Chelsea (Melissa Claire Egan) discovers her role in Adam’s (Justin Heartley) “death,” Chloe will have some explaining to do.

 It seems likely that Young and Restless will reveal that Billy is Bella’s dad.
 If Billy is her father, it will create tension between many characters.
-Billy will wonder he could be the dad since they never had sex.
+Billy will wonder if he could be the dad since they never had sex.
 Kevin will feel blindsided and resentful for being forced to share daddy duty with Billy.
-And, Victoria may feel betrayed by the news since Bella was conceived when they were still married.
+And Victoria may feel betrayed by the news since Bella was conceived when they were still married.

 Young and Restless airs weekdays on CBS.